christianalfoni/formsy-react/README.md

     changeValue: function (event) {
       this.setValue(event.currentTarget.value);
     },
+    render: function () {

       // Set a specific className based on the validation
-    // state of this component
+      // state of this component. showRequired() is true
-    setClassName: function () {
-      var className = 'input-wrapper';

-      // showRequired() is true when the value is empty and the
+      // when the value is empty and the required prop is
-      // required prop is passed to the input if (this.showRequired()) {
+      // passed to the input. showError() is true when the
-        className += ' required';

-      // showError() is true when the value typed is invalid } else if (this.showError()) {
+      // value typed is invalid
-        className += ' error';
-      }

-      return className;
-    },
-    render: function () {
-      var className = this.setClassName();
+      var className = this.showRequired() ? 'required' : this.showError() ? 'error' : null;

-      // An error message is returned ONLY if there is an invalid value based
+      // An error message is returned ONLY if the component is invalid
-      // on validation rule or the server has returned an error message var errorMessage = this.getErrorMessage();
+      // or the server has returned an error message var errorMessage = this.getErrorMessage();

       return (
         <div className={className}>
           <input type="text" onChange={this.changeValue} value={this.getValue()}/>